JamesKirchenwiitz/Enhanced_Detection_Relocation/README.md

 The workflow runs in six general steps.
 Each is written to work on any region/catalog, with the parameters used in the paper documented alongside the code so our results can be reproduced exactly.

 1. Catalog retrieval: Pull an existing earthquake catalog and phase picks for your region and time period of interest.
-This is your starting point: it can be small; the point of the workflow is to expand it.
+This is your starting point: it can be small, the point of the workflow is to expand it.

 2. Multistation template matching: Use each catalog event as a "template" and scan continuous waveform data for waveforms that match it, using multiple stations.